 Along with a hint system that can direct you to the next quest objective, the game includes options to make action sequences slower and easier, or even to skip them entirely.
 You can turn on content warnings for some of the scarier sequences.

 The game also ensures that nothing relies on your ability to distinguish colours for puzzle-solving.
 You can adjust the tint of the visuals to be warmer colours.
 You can turn off and adjust text animation to make it more readable.

 Turn off "wet" sounds for players with misophonia.
 There are optional content warnings for potentially sensitive/upsetting/scary content.

 You can always access a map and make annotations.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Chicory: A Colorful Tale or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Chicory: A Colorful Tale in how they play or their theme.
 These are good alternative games to Chicory: A Colorful Tale.

 Our experts have hand-picked the following board games that offer a similar experience or theme to Chicory: A Colorful Tale..